mrak/stubby4node/README.md

 #### post

 * is a full-fledged __regular expression__
-* if ommitted, any post data is ignored.
+* if omitted, any post data is ignored.
 * the body contents of the server request, such as form data.

 ```yaml